bobdidley/CS453_Projects/Assignment3/README.md

 ### <b>Objective</b>

-Create a car catalog where a user can select a car make and model, then be presented with the results associated to their selection.
+Create a car catalog where a user can select a car make and model, then be presented with the results <br> associated to their selection.
 The vehicles in the list must redirect to the vehicle's details when selected.

 ### <b>Design</b>